Haelmorn/UniProtCrawler/README.md

 ```

 For any further information on how this project works, please refer to the official scrapy documentation (http://doc.scrapy.org/en/latest/index.html)

+## TODO's

+This project is a work-in-progress.

+The next big thing on the list is turning the entire application into a pipeline, which would allow the user to obtain any desired information by entering gene name *only*.

 ## Authors